 Notice that the textbook's chapters fall roughly within the APUSH guidelines for chronology in terms of the amount of time spent on each period.

-All US History textbooks approved by College Board will have good coverage of all chronological topics, so if you have chapter guides or notes from your own class's US History Textbook, you can (and should!) use those as well.
+All US history textbooks approved by the College Board will have good coverage of all chronological topics, so if you have chapter guides or notes from your own APUSH class's textbook, you can (and should!) use those as well.

-Did you know many colleges require SAT Subject Tests to apply?
+Did you know that many colleges require/strongly recommend SAT Subject Tests to apply?
 Luckily, you can put your AP subjects to use on these—for example, you could take the US History SAT Subject Test after you study for AP US History.
-Find out which colleges require SAT subject tests and the best time in your high school career to take them.
+Find out which colleges require SAT Subject Tests and the best time in your high school career to take them.